C# Programming > Data

 Source Code

-As promised, you can download the array to string functions (generic and non-generic) below.
+As promised, you can download the C# array to string functions (generic and non-generic) below.
 Used in combination, the functions will convert any array to string without problem.
-Also take a look at the Visual C# Kicks String Processing Library for other powerful text functions.

 Back to C# Article List